The Cycle of Abuse: My story.

 During this phase, he would apologize, promise to change his ways, and shower me with affection and attention.

-But unfortunately, this was a never-ending cycle and in a few weeks, the tension-building phase would start all over again.
+But unfortunately, this was a never-ending cycle, and in a few weeks, the tension-building phase would start all over again.

-For me understanding this Cycle of Abuse was key to breaking free from my toxic relationship.
+For me, understanding this Cycle of Abuse was key to breaking free from my toxic relationship.
 If you’re experiencing abuse, you need to get help and support.

 Contact a trusted friend or family member, a counselor, or a domestic violence hotline for support.
 The fear and shame of speaking up and sharing the abuse with someone is worse than it actually is.
-Get support and don’t carry the secret with you.
+Get support, and don’t carry the secret with you.

-And if you’re looking to support someone who’s experiencing abuse, be patient, non-judgmental, and ready to offer help when they’re ready to accept it.
-This is a complex cycle that makes it very difficult to break free from even though it seems so logical to understand by those looking in from outside the relationship.
+This is a complex cycle that makes it very difficult to break free from, even though it seems so logical to those looking in from outside the relationship.

 After I left my abuser for gaslighting and cheating on me.
 He took me to court seven times in the past 3 years.
 He took me to court in the county that he stays in and it is hell.
 He was able to gain custody over my son by using my disability.
 He would try to put criminal charges on me and I will have to go to proceedings.
 Eventually it was dismissed.
 I have to visit a County for court proceedings more than I go outside of my regular house.
 It is horrible.
 Then being someone with a mental health issues my judgment comes into play in these courthouses; if feels like he is getting help from the courts to continue to abuse me.